ActivisionGameScience/pyisp/README.md

 ```
 where `0.1.0` should be replaced with whatever tag you checked out.

-Better, a conda build recipe is provided (currently only works in Linux).
+A conda build recipe is also provided (currently only works in Linux).
 Assuming you have your
 environment set up (see e.g. https://github.com/ActivisionGameScience/ags_conda_recipes.git),
 you can build the package by running
 ```